danieljordan1900/FANBOOK-TFDMM-01/01 Prologo - El dia antes de mañana (en).md

 “What if we just let them go?”
 Spike suggested jokingly, trying to ease the tension.

 Twilight looked at him, clearly annoyed.
-“Do you actually believe that?”
+Her frown said more than any words could, and it was enough to make her little dragon assistant step back.

 Spike raised his claws, a bit nervous.
 “Well… I’m just saying, if all this is too much for us, maybe letting them go wouldn’t make a huge difference…”